tobilg/ai-cli-proxy/README.md

 AI_CLI_PROXY_ALLOWED_ORIGIN="http://localhost:3000" ./dist/ai-cli-proxy
 ```

-The proxy will start and display:
+The proxy will start and display (with default settings):

 ```
 AI CLI Proxy active at http://localhost:4000